Border Patrol Faulted For Favoring Steel And Concrete Wall Over High-Tech Solutions

 To the criticism that CBP did not consider cheaper, alternate methods to control the border, the agency responded that it was following an executive order from the president to immediately construct a physical barrier.

 CBP has created a flashy webpage for daily updates on border wall construction.
 The current count is 265 miles of border wall system built — both new construction and replacement of outdated, dilapidated barriers.
-Trump brags often about the wall as one of his greatest accomplishments in the past three and a half years.
+Trump brags often about the wall as one of his greatest accomplishments in the past 3 1/2 years.

 But the future of the southwest border barrier is in serious jeopardy if Trump doesn't win a second term.